You love your pets.

 Hi, there.
 Carlos here!

 Sometimes I sneak out to visit my adoring public.
 Because my family lets me keep my fingers instead of “declawing” me, I can defend myself and escape predators while I’m out and about.
-My pet parents are always happy when I get home safe.
+My pet parents may fuss, but they're always happy when I get home safe.

 Declawing chops off toes at the first knuckle.
 Ew!
 The pain and fear cause some cats to avoid litter boxes, bite, or do other icky things.
-Some even have chronic back pain from not being able to walk or stretch properly.
+Some even have chronic back pain from not being able to walk or stretch.

-Many of my feline friends have been declawed then left at shelters because the resulting behavior problems.
+Many of my feline friends have been declawed then left at shelters because of resulting behavior problems.
 Around 70% of cats relinquished to shelters for behavior problems are euthanized.

 More than a million cats are declawed...each year.

-NPAWS is ending normalized pet cruelty by saving companion animals' ears, tails, toes, and more from non-therapeutic invasive procedures, such as ear cropping, tail docking, and declawing in the United States.
+NPAWS is changing the future for America's pets by saving coming generations of companion animals' ears, tails, toes, and more from non-therapeutic invasive procedures, such as ear cropping, tail docking, and declawing.
 As we do this, we create a more humane nation.
-A nation that will be better respected, alongside Europe and the many countries around the world that already ban such antiquated practices.
+A nation that will be better respected, alongside Europe and the many countries around the world that already ban these practices.

 What We do

-NPAWS educates and advocates to end normalized pet cruelty in the United States.
-The NPAWS Pet Positive Movement encourages all Americans to appreciate their natural pets and not subject them to elective invasive procedures, such as ear cropping, tail docking, declawing, and more.
-The NPAWS Pet Positive Veterinary Facility certification recognizes veterinary clinics and hospitals that do not perform such procedures.
+NPAWS educates and advocates for a future free from non-therapeutic invasive pet procedures.
+The NPAWS Pet Positive Movement encourages all Americans to appreciate natural pets and maintain their full potential.
+The NPAWS Pet Positive Veterinary Facility certification recognizes veterinary facilities that do not perform such procedures.